girdeux31/dificilGV/README.md

 ## Bugs

- - Candidates in final result file whose first name is longer than 16 characters are skipped since candidate entry (see pattern in `final_candidate_pattern` is split in two lines and format mixed.
+ - Candidates in final result file whose first name is longer than 16 characters are skipped since candidate entry (see pattern in `final_candidate_pattern` is split in two lines and format is mixed.

 ## License